Rural hospital leverages federal funding to save on telecom services, provide better care: Yoakum Community Hospital, Yoakum, TX

-Yoakum Community Hospital’s antiquated data network and low-speed internet fell short of meeting today’s healthcare industry demands, including use of electronic health records.
-“We need to be up 24-7 with reliable connections and redundant circuits in case of a primary system failure,” says Crystal Harris, the hospital’s IT director.
-CHC leveraged federal USAC funding for IT upgrades including high-speed internet and disaster recovery.
-Citing improvements in patient care as well as operational and financial performance, hospital CFO John Olivares calls the upgrades a “quantum leap forward” for the 25-bed critical access hospital in the heart of Texas Hill Country.
+Yoakum Community Hospital’s (YCH) antiquated data network and low-speed internet fell short of meeting today’s healthcare industry demands, including use of electronic health records.
+YCH needed to be up 24-7 with reliable connections and redundant circuits in case of a primary system failure.
+CHC leveraged federal funding for IT upgrades including high-speed internet and disaster recovery.
+Citing improvements in patient care as well as operational and financial performance, hospital CFO John Olivares calls the upgrades a “quantum leap forward” for the 23-bed critical access hospital.

-In addition to transferring patients’ health records and images, Yoakum shares resources and basic business functions with Baptist Beaumont Hospital and needs reliable, high-speed internet connectivity for daily operations.
-“It’s our lifeline,” Harris says.
-“If the circuits go down it’s like cutting off our oxygen.”
+In addition to transferring patients’ health records and images, Yoakum shares resources and basic business functions with Baptist Hospitals of Southeast Texas and needs reliable, high-speed internet connectivity for daily operations.

 Rural hospitals in general need advanced telecommunications and information technology for ACA compliance, at a minimum, and for optimal patient experiences and clinical outcomes.
 Typically, they pay more for IT infrastructure than hospitals in more populated areas because the dearth of commercial business development discourages the expansion of infrastructure and services into rural areas.

-Each year, the Universal Service Administrative Company (USAC) makes available $400 million in federal funding through the Rural Health Care (RHC) Telecommunications Program to ensure that qualifying rural health care providers — or urban area hospitals that draw from rural areas or have rural clinics — can obtain telecommunications and internet services at rates comparable to urban providers.
-However, only a fraction of available funding is granted due to a lack of program awareness and “ongoing, tedious” program eligibility and documentation requirements, says Brian Doerr, CHC’s senior vice president of IT.
+Each year, the Universal Service Administrative Company (USAC) makes available millions of dollars in federal funding through the Rural Health Care (RHC) Telecommunications Program to ensure that qualifying rural health care providers — or urban-area hospitals that draw from rural areas or have rural clinics — can obtain telecommunications and internet services at rates comparable to urban providers.
+The Federal Communications Commission’s (FCC) funding cap for fund year 2021 (7/1/21-6/30/22) will top $600 million.

 The USAC funding process entails: